-However, HUD rules generally allow for a "reasonable" amount of time, not to exceed one (1) year (6 months and maybe UP TO 2 additional 3 months increments if considered necessary) to pay the debt.
+However, HUD Rules generally allow for a "reasonable" amount of time, not to exceed one (1) year (6 months and maybe UP TO 2 additional 3 months extensions if considered necessary) to pay the debt.
 In other words, heirs have UP TO a year to pay off the balance due as described above.
-Heirs must show they are doing "due diligence" to pay-off the loan (refinancing, Listing with a realtor, etc…).
+Heirs must show they are doing "DUE DILLIGENCE" to pay-off the loan (refinancing, Listing for sale with a REALTOR, etc…).
 During that time, the estate should communicate and cooperate constantly with the Loan Servicer and seek their help and guidance.
 Most will try to help you if you do.

 Normally, any monthly advances that the LAST Borrower was receiving will stop or any unused Creditline funds will cease to be available.
 Consult with the Loan Servicer that sends the monthly Statements.

 Please note that interest, Mortgage Insurance premiums, and service fees (if any) continue to accrue until the loan is paid in full.
 Property Taxes, insurance, and maintenance fees (if any) must be paid during this period and the property maintained in good condition to avoid causing initiation of foreclosure proceedings.
 The Estate might be able to use a Tax Deduction for interest charges paid when the loan is paid off completely.